argonne-lcf/user-guides/docs/polaris/system-updates.md

 ## 2024-09-09

 ### XALT
 The XALT library tracking software has been enabled for all Polaris users.
-More information on the Polaris XALT deployment can be found here: ?
+More information can be found on the [XALT](./applications-and-libraries/libraries/xalt.md) page.

 ## 2024-04-22